Serverislife/vim/README.md

 # My NeoVim settings

 This repository serves as a way to setup NeoVim in the same manner as me.
-While this repository is mostly for me, anyone is welcome to use it.
+While this repository is mostly for myself, anyone is welcome to use it.

 ## Setup